-- 1.24 This document is a revision, in the context of CIL, of the Council's previous Planning Obligations SPD (SPD2, adopted in November 2010), which was the subject of a 6 week public consultation from 9 November to 21 December 2009.
-This document formed part of the six week public consultation on the Council's CIL Draft Charging Schedule from 3 November to 15 December 2014. - 1.25 Previous consultations relating to this SPD included a Sustainability Appraisal as a supporting document.
+- This document is a revision, in the context of CIL, of the Council's previous Planning 1.18 Obligations SPD (SPD2, adopted in November 2010), which was the subject of a 6 week public consultation from 9 November to 21 December 2009. - 1.19 Previous consultations relating to this SPD included a Sustainability Appraisal as a supporting document.
 It is considered that neither the minor changes to this SPD in light of CIL or the legislation relating to Sustainability Appraisals require a revision to this supporting document.